Volunteer Care Work with Children and Adults in Jamaica

-At Projects Abroad Jamaica we work with orphanages, children's homes, an infirmary, and social service organizations in and around Mandeville and in Montego Bay.
+At Projects Abroad Jamaica we work with childcare centers, an infirmary, and social service organizations in and around Mandeville.
 Though we don't pretend that we can solve all the social problems affecting modern day Jamaica, we can work to make a difference to the prospects of a large number of underprivileged children and adults.
 But we cannot do this without the help of our volunteers.

 Please let us know when you apply if you have any work preferences for your Care project.
 We will work with you to develop a role for you that is beneficial for both you and your work placement.

-For volunteers who work at orphanages and care homes, helping with basic education is important as many of the children arrive at the homes after being orphaned, abandoned, or placed there by the courts and have received no previous formal education.
-Volunteers also help to provide vital information about nutrition and some of the homes we work with have their own small farms on site.
+For volunteers who work at childcare centers, helping with basic education is important as many of the children have received no previous formal education.
+Volunteers also help to provide vital information about nutrition and some of the centers we work with have their own small farms on site.